kylephillips/favorites/readme.txt

 == Screenshots ==

-1. Developer-friendly – easily unenqueue styles and scripts if you are combining and minifying your own.
+1. Developer-friendly – easily unenqueue styles if you are combining and minifying your own.

 2. Enable for anonymous users and save in the session or a browser cookie.
 Logged-in users' favorites are saved in a custom user meta field.